Project5E/react-native-awesome-navigation/README.md

 inspiration, we decide to develop this project, and it has been already use in our commercial application, and it will be keep optimizing and updating.

+Before you decided to use this, feel free to play the example first, just read this [instruct to play example](https://github.com/Project5E/react-native-awesome-navigation/wiki)

 # Installation

 ```sh